katecooper2/FrontEnd-Project-Wedding/README.md

 Project Management: Clear documentation from a design phase, an expanded Jira board and code integrated into a Version Control System.

-Databases: MySQL database and connected h2 databasewith full functionality.
+Databases: MySQL database and connected h2 database with full functionality.

 Java and Spring Boot: Functional application created in OOP language.